What Is School Abuse?

 Mandatory Reporting Of Child Sexual Abuse

 In 47 states, the District of Columbia, and several U.S. territories, certain school employees are required by state law to report suspected child abuse or neglect.
 This includes child sexual abuse.
-Depending on the state, these mandatory reporting laws apply to teachers, coaches and staff members.
+Depending on the state, teachers, coaches and school staff members are considered mandated reporters.
 These laws apply to employees at public and private schools.

 Indiana, New Jersey and Wyoming do not name school employees in their mandatory reporting laws.
 However, these states require any person in the state to report suspected abuse, regardless of their profession.